LunarVim/LunarVim/docs/configuration/dap.md

 ## cpp

-To set up a debug adapter for cpp, place this in your `lv-config.lua`
+To set up a debug adapter for cpp, place this in your `config.lua`

 ``` lua
 lvim.builtin.dap.on_config_done = function(dap)